For emergency medical situations, Lafayette General Health (LGH) is there for you.

 Many conditions discovered in the ER require more monitoring and care.
 Please take all of the medication prescribed to you and follow up with your primary care physician.
 If you don’t have a doctor or are concerned about your ability to afford follow-up care and medications, University Hospital & Clinics has programs that can help.

 As of Oct.
-1, 2015, the Emergency Department providers (doctors, nurse practitioners, physician assistants with Schumacher Clinical Partners that work at Lafayette General Medical Center, Lafayette General Orthopaedic Hospital, University Hospital & Clinics, St. Martin Hospital, Acadia General Hospital and Abrom Kaplan Memorial are now in-network with Blue Cross Blue Shield of Louisiana.
+1, 2015, the Emergency Department providers (doctors, nurse practitioners, physician assistants with SCP Health, formerly known as Schumacher Clinical Partners, that work at Lafayette General Medical Center, Lafayette General Orthopaedic Hospital, University Hospital & Clinics, St. Martin Hospital, Acadia General Hospital and Abrom Kaplan Memorial are now in-network with Blue Cross Blue Shield of Louisiana.

 With the exception of Abrom Kaplan, all LGH emergency departments offer a Fast Track program for patients who do not have critical emergencies or have minor ailments or injuries only.
 Fast Track allows non-critical patients to be seen and released more quickly than waiting for an emergency room physician to become available.
 This not only helps reduce emergency room backlogs, it reduces wait times for non-critical patients that might get stuck behind more critical cases in the Emergency Room.